kdakan/Clean-Code/README.md

 * When we need to catch multiple exceptions in the same try/catch block, we can extend these exception types from a base exception type and catch the base exception type instead
 * Errors should be logged
 * Do not pass null to a method and do not return null (see methods section)
-* If method depends on parameters passed from uncontrolled outside environment, use defensive coding and check arguments first
+* If method depends on parameters passed from the uncontrolled outside environment, use defensive coding and check arguments first

 ## 10. Code metrics:
 Code metrics that signal bad code quality, and should constantly be tracked: